hamdani2023/Flex_ISIL_2024/README.md

 We encourage you to unleash your creativity and showcase your skills through this project.
 Feel free to explore and experiment with different ideas to make your web pages stand out.

+The attached pages serve as a guide for your design and implementation.

 Best of luck, and happy coding!

 Sincerely,